Teriyaki Salmon

-This Maple Teriyaki Salmon with Veggies is a hearty and delicious weeknight dinner recipe!
-Salmon fillets are soaked in a maple teriyaki marinade and baked with your favorite vegetables.
+This maple-flavored Teriyaki Salmon with veggies is a hearty and delicious weeknight dinner recipe!
+Salmon fillets are soaked in a maple plus teriyaki marinade and baked with your favorite vegetables.

 roasted maple teriyaki salmon fillets on a baking sheet with roasted veggies